bpt26/usher_wiki/docs/source/UShER.rst

     :width: 700px
     :align: center

 UShER is a program for rapid, accurate placement of samples to existing phylogenies.
 It is available for downloading `here <https://github.com/yatisht/usher>`_ and is updated regularly.
 While not restricted to SARS-CoV-2 phylogenetic analyses, it has enabled real-time phylogenetic analyses and genomic contact tracing in that its placement is orders of magnitude faster and more memory-efficient than previous methods, and is being widely used by several SARS-CoV-2 research groups, including the `UCSC Genome Browser team <https://genome.ucsc.edu/cgi-bin/hgPhyloPlace>`_ and `Rob Lanfear's global phylogeny releases <https://github.com/roblanf/sarscov2phylo/releases>`_.
+We recommend using _`Cov2Tree <https://cov2tree.org/>`_ (developed by _`Theo Sanderson <https://github.com/theosanderson/taxodium>`_) to visualize this tree.

 --------------
 Installation